SecPi/SecPi/README.md

 In order to set up a development environment on your workstation, please head over to the [development sandbox] documentation.
 When you see the software tests succeed, you should be ready to start hacking.

+### Production

+While early versions of SecPi used an SQLite database for storing its database contents, it caused conflicts because both the Manager and the Web Interface daemon accessed the database file concurrently.

+In order to improve the situation, it is strongly recommended to use a real database service in a production environment.
+SecPi has been verified to work together with MySQL, but other databases supported by SQLAlchemy should work equally well.

 ### Resources